 2016-2017 WECSSAA “A” Champions and OFSAA Participants – Senior Girls Volleyball

 2016-2017 WECSSAA “A” Champions – Junior Boys Volleyball

 2016-2017 SWOSSAA “A” Champions – Junior Boys Volleyball

 2017-2018 Swimming OFSAA Silver Medal – Senior Boys 50m Freestyle

 2017-2018 Track and Field OFSAA Bronze Medal – Junior Girls 80m Hurdles

 Our active Student Council gives students opportunities to get involved and learn hands-on leadership while also developing their problem-solving, communication and organizational skills – all of which they take with them long after graduation.
 The Student Council plans fun events, operates our Panthers’ Den (snack bar) and supports two Compassion Children in the developing world.
-This year’s Student Council co-presidents Josh and Grace give more information about these activities, how to get involved and what they think of their school.
-Well worth the listen!

 Are you interested in other parts of Maranatha Christian Academy?
 Visit our other open house pages for a complete view of our school!